Many Moons, Many Suns: Background

 Parx released her first two albums on the TaylaMade imprint in conjunction with Atlantic Records.
-She chose to release Many Moons, Many Suns independently on her label, TaylaMade.
+She chose to release Many Moon's, Many Suns independently on her label, TaylaMade.

 Critical reception

 In Rolling Stone, Brittany Spanos wrote that the album was the "culmination of a few years’ worth of life lived to its fullest," and described the single "Eras" as "raucous, catchy, and empowering."
 A review in People described Many Moons, Many Suns as a "vulnerable, genre-bending project."